Junicaice88/esteban-caicedo-portfolio/README.md

-# Esteban Caicedo — Portfolio (V2 Dark)
+# Esteban Caicedo — Portfolio (V2.1.1 Dark + 3D)

-Dark theme, extended portfolio with About, Projects (filters), Experience, Education & Certifications.

-## How to deploy
-- Replace your repo files with this folder content and commit to `main`.
-- Netlify will auto-redeploy.
-Publish directory stays as `.` and no build command is required.

-## Edit content
-- `projects.json`: add/edit projects (image in `assets/`).
-- `index.html`: update About, Experience, and Education/Certs text blocks.
+This version fixes the JS rendering and includes <model-viewer> 3D integration.

+Deploy: push all files to GitHub, Netlify auto-redeploys.
+Edit: update About/Experience in index.html and projects in projects.json.